 After the tartar is cleaned away during the scaling process, we will begin root planing.
 Root planing is when we use a scaling tool to smooth your tooth roots down to promote their reattachment to your gums.

-Scaling and root planing is highly beneficial because this procedure is known to reduce the pocket size between your teeth and gums.
+Scaling and root planning is highly beneficial because this procedure is known to reduce the pocket size between your teeth and gums.
 When the pockets are reduced, there is a lessened chance you will experience tooth loss and further damage from periodontitis.

 No one wants to go through the motions of periodontitis, so we encourage all of our patients to maintain a consistent oral healthcare routine.
 As you come in for regular cleanings, one of our team members will usually be able to easily spot the beginning stages of gingivitis, so don’t worry if you aren’t sure what it looks like.
 Gingivitis is highly treatable and will not instantly progress into periodontitis, and we will be here to advise you no matter what stage you are in.